Showing posts with label Udon Thani. Show all posts

 After depositing our dirty laundry, we went to the Central Plaza to get a taxi.
 We managed to sort a fare for the 15km journey.
 Steve tried to negotiate it in such a way that our driver would receive more for a return journey than the way out if he picked us up.

-He chatted away on his phone but in the end, he decided that he couldn’t take us back.
+He chatted away on his phone, but in the end, he decided that he couldn’t take us back.
 We were pushing it for the start.
 The national anthem was audible as we were dropped in the car park.
 After purchasing our 80 Baht (£2) tickets, we went upstairs to the Main Stand.

-SAT Stadium was certainly an improvement from the Institute of Physical Education Udon Thani Stadium, but surely the location would prove problematic to attract crowds?
+The SAT Stadium was certainly an improvement from the Institute of Physical Education Udon Thani Stadium, but surely the location would prove problematic to attract crowds?
 I guess that nearly every Thai has access to a car or motorbike/scooter?

 Our stand had a roof and was raised well above pitch level, running most of the full length of the touchline.
 The centre section was for VIP’s.
 Opposite was a similar-sized structure, only open to the elements.

 A running track surrounded the pristine playing surface, with no spectator accommodation around either of the curves around the goals.
-If ever required there was lots of room for expansion beyond the current perimeters.
+If ever required, there was lots of room for expansion beyond the current perimeters.

 The match was not dissimilar to Udon’s game with Army United on our previous visit.
 The home side was playing too narrow and struggling to forge out any opportunities of note.
 Their best chances were to get wide, but they didn’t do it nearly often enough.

-The hosts certainly had more of the pressure and played some good stuff without any real end product against their bottom of the table opposition.
+The hosts certainly had more of the pressure and played some good stuff without any real end product against their bottom-of-the-table opposition.
 The fans on the far side were doing their best to raise their side; albeit in clusters of different supporter groups.

 Warut Supphaso wasted a decent chance when he fired across goal when played in before skipper Prakit Deeprom fired a speculative shot over the bar.
-As often happens, a side is punished for not taking advantage of their dominance.
+As often happens, a side is punished for not taking advantage of its dominance.

 In first-half stoppage time, Customs were awarded a free kick wide on the left which Anusorn Sricaloung planted past home keeper Kittipun Sansuk, who made a shocking misjudgement to let the curling effort over his head and in to make it 1-0 at the break.